JakkuSakura/CubiAI/docs/pipeline.md

 - Create a unique workspace directory that captures intermediate artifacts and logs.

 ## 2. Semantic Segmentation
-- When `backend = huggingface-sam`, upload the source PNG to a Hugging Face inference endpoint and download base64 masks.
+- When `backend = sam-hq-local`, load the SAM-HQ weights locally via `transformers` and generate masks from an automatically generated point grid.
-- Fallback `slic` backend remains available for offline prototypes but produces less detailed masks.
+- `huggingface-sam` can still be selected to call the hosted inference API; `slic` remains as an offline fallback without deep models.
+- Masks smaller than `segmentation.min_area_px` are discarded before PSD export to avoid noise.
+- All parameters (`sam_hq_local_*`, `num_segments`, etc.) are controlled in the YAML configuration file.
 - Output: Layered RGBA renders preserved as PNGs plus metadata (score, area, bounding box) saved per segment.

 ## 3. Matting & Edge Refinement